disoauth/DiscoAuth/docs/source/index.rst

 **DisOAuth** (AKA Discord OAuth) is a python package to help create a oauth process for your Discord Application and/or your Discord Bot, using a *simple* api

-To setup DisOAuth, you'll need to go to the :doc:`quickstart` page to get started, including how to :ref:`install <installation>` it
+To setup DisOAuth, you'll need to go to the :doc:`quickstart` page to get started, and see how to :ref:`install <installation>` it

+If you are here just to check the api, visit the :doc:`api` page.

 .. note::
    This project is under active development.